 Your file has been flagged as 'at risk'

 What it means: Your file has been checked and whilst not quarantined on this occasion, it has been judged that some of your email data is a cause for concern.

-What you need to do: You're free to proceed and send to the contacts in this file but it's important to realise that you do so with the possible risk of email abuse.
-As it's important that you're diligent about where you source your data and how you collect permission for it, it would be a good idea to seek further advice on this from either our knowledge base or by contacting our support team or your account manager, if you have one.
+What you need to do: You're free to proceed and send to the contacts in this file but it's important to understand that you do so with the possible risk of sending abuse.
+As it's important that you're diligent about where you source your data and how you collect permission for it, it would be a good idea to seek further advice on this from either our knowledge base or by contacting our support team or your Customer Success representative.